-Daniel Kelly-Stallings is an associate in the firm’s Seattle office.
-He practices in the areas of environmental law, commercial litigation, trusts & estates, and constitutional issues.
-He is actively involved in issues related to energy and infrastructure, environmental permitting and regulatory advice, water rights, forest practices, agriculture, railroads, cleanup of contaminated sites, and wildlife management.
+Danny Kelly-Stallings is a partner in the firm’s Seattle office.
+He practices in the areas of environmental law and commercial litigation.
+His practice focuses on the timber products industry, cleanup of contaminated sites, the Endangered Species Act, and railroad issues.
+He is actively involved in issues related to energy and infrastructure, environmental permitting and regulatory advice, water rights, forest practices, agriculture, and wildlife management.

 - Estate Administration from Start to Finish, NBI, October 19 and 20, 2015 (Seattle and Olympia)

 - “Permitting for Energy Projects on Washington’s Coast,” NWLawyer, July/August 2017